IMAP-Science-Operations-Center/imap_processing/docs/source/development/cdf_guide.rst

 Perhaps the largest difference between netCDF and CDF is that netCDF has built-in methods to attach *dimensions* and *coordinates* to data.
 Similarly, xarray Datasets have this capability as well.
 Full documentation about xarray Dataset objects are located here `https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html <https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html>`_

 Within a CDF file, there is no inherent way to attach coordinates to a variable.
 CDF is a simpler format, and only has the concept of Attributes and Variables.
-The "CDF-native" way of specifying dimensions to a variable is to use "DEPEND" attributes (see sections :ref:`ISTP compliance` and :ref:`DEPEND_i`).
+The "CDF-native" way of specifying dimensions to a variable is to use "DEPEND" attributes (see sections :ref:`ISTP Compliance` and :ref:`DEPEND_i`).

 .. note:: the netCDF file format was created by NOAA a few years after the CDF file format to plug in some of the shortfallings of the CDF file format.
 These days, the orginal reasons for the split between the two formats have largely disappeared.